 Who is it for?

 The Crosslands ‘Vocation, Life and Leadership’ (VLL) Seminary track is for believers working in any area of life who long for deeper theological education and personal formation that will equip them to be godly, influential disciples and leaders both in their field of work and in their local church.
 It offers a rounded, in-depth theological formation but with the specific perspectives, challenges and opportunities of living and leading as a Christian in a workplace or other vocational context in mind.
-It provides students with the opportunity to explore the cultural, ethical and professional issues they encounter from a gospel perspective, in the context of a peer group and under the leadership of a specialist tutor (for Sept 2021: Dr Dan Strange).
+It provides students with the opportunity to explore the cultural, ethical and professional issues they encounter from a gospel perspective, in the context of a peer group and under the leadership of a specialist tutor.

 What will the course cover?

 The ‘Vocation, Life and Leadership’ (VLL) track will follow a similar pattern of modules as the main Crosslands Seminary programme.
 However for every module there will be reading, assignment choices, and tutorials that have been specifically designed for those who want to be theologically equipped for godly leadership, cultural exegesis and apologetic engagement in whatever vocation and context they find themselves.
 VLL students will also have one or two unique modules focused more directly on their specific needs and interests.
-The VLL cohort will be tutored through the programme by a tutor with specialist knowledge and experience of public theology and cultural engagement.
+The VLL students will have access to specialist input from faculty members with experience of public theology and cultural engagement.

 (2023 – 24)